 Right after chicha morada there’s another amazing non-alcoholic drink that you can enjoy any time of the day.
 This beverage is a soda with a bright yellow look and a very bubbly appearance.
 When you take a first sip of this drink you get a strong bubblegum flavor, but it goes away and you’re left with a fresh and sweet sensation in your mouth.
 Luckily, Inca Kola is now available almost anywhere, so it won’t be hard for you to get a sparkling bottle of this drink for your next meal.

-Peruvian food is not all about salty and spicy flavors, they also know their way around a dessert table!
+Peruvian food is not all about salty and spicy flavours, they also know their way around a dessert table!
 Lucuma is an exotic fruit grown in the regions of Ecuador and Peru, and it has a dry and not-so-enjoyable taste.
 However, when you use this fruit as an ingredient to create a milkshake or an ice cream, it takes on a deliciously fresh and sweet taste that will make you addicted.

 If you’re dipping your toes in the waters of Peruvian food, there’s no way you can miss these ingredients.
 It doesn’t matter if you want to try them along with a traditional Peruvian dish or you want to give them your own personal spin and use them to cook something else, these ingredients will be a part of your kitchen from now on, we guarantee!